DarkanCC/actividad-simulacion1/README.md

      cpu
    ```

-   We know that the CPU is beign used a 100% of the time because the number 100 in the flag indicates that each one of the 5 instructions that the process is going to execute, have a 100% of chances to use the CPU, and when the CPU finishes running all the instructions of process 0, it will immediately start running instructions of the process 1.
+   We know that the CPU is beign used a 100% of the time because the number 100 in the flag indicates that each one of the 5 instructions that the process is going to execute, have a 100% of chances to use the CPU, and when the CPU finishes running all the instructions of *process 0*, it will immediately start running instructions of the *process 1*.

    To confirm this, we use the flags `-l 5:100,5:100 -c -p` to see all the details like this: